rzzzwilson/teensy/pwm/README.rst

     :height: 476
     :alt: circuit used to test PWM output (http://fritzing.org/)

-The 0.1uF capacitor is to smooth the PWM outoput somewhat.
+The 0.1uF capacitor is to smooth the PWM output somewhat.

 **pwm_led.c** uses code similar to *pwm.c* to write a decreasing sawtooth PWM voltage to pin 10 to light an LED.
 The layout is: